 25 It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.

-In the natural this appears as impossible for any who are rich, but truth is it is not impossible for God.
-He is not bound by worldly economics and requirement for salvation from sin is still to believe in the Lord Jesus Christ.
+In the natural, this appears as impossible for any who are rich, but the truth is it is not impossible for God.
+He is not bound by worldly economics and the requirement for salvation from sin is still to believe in the Lord Jesus Christ.

 26 And they were astonished out of measure, saying among themselves, Who then can be saved?
 27 And Jesus looking upon them saith, With men it is impossible, but not with God: for with God all things are possible.

-However, today economic arenas influence a mindedness present of evil mannerisms that promote issues of despair because of a lust for a power money exerts on governments, capitalist funding’s, personal wealth and security, and future indebtedness.
+However, today’s economic arenas influence a mindedness present of evil mannerisms that promote issues of despair because of a lust for power money exerts on governments, capitalist funding’s, personal wealth and security, and future indebtedness.